mheberger/delineator/README.md

 ## <a name="step6">6.
 Run `delineator.py` to delineate watersheds</a>

 Once you have downloaded the datasets listed above, and updated `config.py`, you are ready to delineate watersheds.
 Run `delineate.py` from your favorite Python IDE or from the command line:

     >> python delineate.py

+You will get a couple of warnings about an older version of the library Shapely.
+I haven't had time to migrate to Shapely 0.20, which will require some reprogramming.

 ## <a name="step7">7.
 Review results</a>

-The script can output watersheds in several formats, as long as it is supported by `GeoPandas`.
+The script can output watersheds in several different geodata formats, as long as it is supported by `GeoPandas`.
 Shapefiles are popular, but I recommend **GeoPackage**, as it is a more modern and open format.
 To get a full list of available formats, follow the directions [here](https://geopandas.org/en/stable/docs/user_guide/io.html#writing-spatial-data).

 The script also can create web page to review your results on an interactive map.
 In `config.py`, set `MAKE_MAP = True`, and enter your desired file path in `MAP_FOLDER`.
 The script will create `.js` files for each watershed with the geodata in `GeoJSON` format readable by the web browser.

 To view your watersheds, open the file `_viewer.html` in a web browser and click on a watershed ID.
 The table is sortable and searchable.

+In the example dataset I included, the results for "Blanda River at Langamyri" appear to be totally wrong.
+I think there is a typo in the coordinates.
+The remainder of the results look quite reasonable.

 ## <a name="step8">8.
 Run again to fix mistakes</a>

 Automated watershed delineation often makes mistakes.
 The good news is that these errors can often be fixed by slightly moving the location of your watershed outlet.

 Repeat steps 4 to 7 by creating a new CSV file, or modifying your existing file, using revised coordinates.
 The script will automatically overwrite existing files, so make sure to back up anything you want to save.

+To quickly test different outlet locations, consider using the free Global Watersheds web app, which uses the same data and methods, but is often much faster: https://mghydro.com/watersheds/

 # Configuration Notes